Month 12, Day 20, Sunday 6:25 p.m.

-“Will depriving them of rest work, rather than simply make them more likely to lose control of the magic?
+“Might depriving them of rest make them more likely to lose control of the magic?
 This spell you have designed…is it meant to be cast by someone without your particular advantages?”

 She sighed.
-“If your people are so incompetent that a little fatigue has them mis-casting, you should replace them.
+“If your people are so incompetent that a little fatigue has them miscasting, you should replace them.
 I hear first term students at your Thaumaturgic University deal with such conditions on a regular basis.
 This spell is not special.
 It is not even particularly difficult.
-It works as it does for me because I am always exhausted.
-I know what it is to be desperate for oblivion.”
+It works as it does for me because I know what it is to be desperate for oblivion.”

-Lynwood and Gera bowed again, said some more words of thanks and praise, and in a moment when no one was looking at her, Siobhan strengthened the force of her anti-divination ward.
-Its effects seeped into the physical world so well that she was ignored as she left the building.
+Lynwood and Gera bowed again, said some more words of thanks and praise, and, in a moment when no one was looking at her, Siobhan strengthened the force of her anti-divination ward.
+Its effects seeped into the physical world so well that she was ignored, even by the prognos, as she left the building.